What the Rhineland-Palatinate region has to offer

 For spectacular views of the town take the chairlift to the Pinnerkreuz lookout point.
 If that feels a bit too slow-paced, spice up the action with a visit to the nearby Freizeitpark Klotten which combines an animal park including birds of prey, with thrill and family rides and a puppet theatre.
 It’s open from March to early November.
 You can find current opening times and regulations for your visit here.

 If you want to slow things down, head for the pretty wine-growing town of Bernkastel-Kues.
 Marvel at the timber-framed houses in the market square and the views over the town from the castle ruins.
 You can find out more here.

 Eltz Castle – Wierscham

 The majestic 12th century Eltz Castle sits in a secluded hilltop spot.
 Unscathed by war, it is still owned by the same family 33 generations on.
 Famous visitors have included French poet and writer Victor Hugo and British painter William Turner.
 From the car park, you can either take a gentle stroll down a 1.8km shaded path (buggy friendly) or catch a bus to the base of the castle.

 Tours are available in English, and include the Rodendorf Kitchen, a vivid representation of a medieval kitchen largely unchanged since the 15th century, and the Knights’ Hall, the Armoury and Treasury.
 If you still have energy to burn, hike the surrounding nature reserve which has plenty of pathways including the Eltz Castle Panorama Walk.

-Currently the maximum number of visitors to the castle is 300 people and masks must be worn.
-Visitors can only see the castle on a guided tour, which is included in the entry fee and you must film in a registration form for contact purposes.
+Visitors can only see inside the castle on a guided tour, which is included in the entry fee.

 Daun and Kasselberg - go wild with nature